LandmakTechnology/kubernetes-notes/04-Deployments-with-kubectl/04-01-CreateDeployment-Scaling-and-Expose-as-Service/README.md

 ## Step-01: Introduction to Deployments
 - What is a Deployment?
-- What all we can do using Deployment?
+- What we can do using Deployment?
 - Create a Deployment
 - Scale the Deployment
 - Expose the Deployment as a Service